Always ask for consent

 Ask for consent before

 - Making sexual remarks

-- Commenting on, taking or sharing photos of someone else’s body
+- Taking or sharing photos of someone else

 - Informed – everyone needs to understand what they are agreeing to